aws-samples/genai-llm-cpu-sagemaker/README.md

 ## Project clean-up

-Use destroy script to remove stacks and approve destroying stacks: \
+Use destroy script to remove stacks: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> --all`

-Or use destroy script to remove single stack and approve destroying a stack: \
+Or use destroy script to remove single stack: \
 `./cicd/cdk-undeploy-from.sh <account-id> <region-name> ModelServingStack`

 ## Model Selection